Valuative invariants for large classes of matroids: Preliminaries

 Whenever the path $L$ is below $U$ we also say that $U$ is \emph{above} $L$.
 If furthermore the inequality in equation \eqref{eq:ineq-lattice-paths} is strict for all $m=1,\ldots,n-1$ then we say that $L$ is \emph{strictly below} $U$ or, equivalently, that $U$ is \emph{strictly above} $L$.

 \begin{teo}[\cite{bonin-demier}] Let us fix $0\leq k\leq n$ and two lattice paths $L$ and $U$ such that $L$ is below $U$.
 Then the set

 is the set of bases of a matroid on $[n]$ of rank $k$. \end{teo}

-The fundamentals of the theory of lattice path matroids is discussed in \cite{bonin-demier} and \cite{bonin-demier-structural}.
-The matroid arising from the above construction will subsequently be denoted by $\M[L,U]$.
-We call $L$ the \emph{lower path} and $U$ the \emph{upper path} of the lattice path matroid $\M[L,U]$.
+The matroid of Theorem~\ref{thm:lattice_path_matroid} is denoted by $\M[L,U]$.
+We call such a matroid a lattice path matroid with \emph{lower path} $L$ and \emph{upper path} $U$.
+The fundamentals of the theory of lattice path matroids are discussed in \cite{bonin-demier} and \cite{bonin-demier-structural}.